H V A C S y s t e m D e s i g n

 To slow the air just before it enters the room, we can specify still air boxes in which rapidly entering air is dispersed and distributed more slowly through a number of ducts.
 A still air box can also help reduce noise transmission both in and out of the room.

 Radiant floor heating may actually reduce energy costs too.
 Some of the heat radiated by the floor directly warms you without warming the air in the room first, thus reducing your body's heat loss.
-Therefore you may feel warm in the room even though the actual air temperature may be cooler.
+Therefore you may feel warm in the room even though the actual air temperature may be a bit cooler.

 Each HVAC project is different.
 Lifestyle considerations, performance issues, budget, and personal preferences mandate a customized approach to each individual job.